tumen102/GradleMCP/README.md

 1.8.8

 # How to setup #

-This may seem like a lot but trust me it isn't it takes like a minute to setup (Besides decompile time and such)

 Step 1: Make a new folder on your desktop call it anything you want, preferably your client name.